-These days I tend to write mostly fiction and poetry but have a limited publishing history so far with some brief pieces in magazines (eg., Kangaroo Avenue in Raise the Stakes, Shasta Bioregion circa 1989), a booklet containing a short story as part of community engagement exercise in a major urban design project (Whyalla – Why not?
+My publishing history includes brief pieces in magazines (eg., Kangaroo Avenue in Raise the Stakes, Shasta Bioregion circa 1989), a booklet containing a short story as part of community engagement exercise in a major urban design project (Whyalla – Why not?
 Adelaide, 1996) and two self-published books of poetry that appear to have been written by my dog (The Carrum Doggerel Collection 2019 and Beach Buddies, Carrum, 2020).

 My first piece of published fiction was a short story for a university student newspaper about a group of young ecology activists being white-anted (UWIST, Cardiff 1975).